Updated May 2nd, 2022

 Disclosure: BlueHost compensates The Blog Starter when you purchase through this link, so my services are free of charge to you!
 In fact, if you have any trouble at all setting up a blog with this tutorial, just contact me and I will do it for you (free!).

-1. Click here by January 25th to get the special New Year’s Sale price of $2.75 per month on BlueHost. and then click “get started now”.
+1. Click here to get the special $2.75 per month rate on BlueHost and then click “get started now”. and then click “get started now”.

 2. Select your plan.
 I recommend that beginning bloggers get the basic plan.
 Click “Select” to choose your plan.